CCAAAa4/tt10-wokwi-template/docs/info.md

 -->

 ## How it works

-Simple AND Gate
+(NOT A) AND (B OR C) GATE

 ## How to test

-Toggle A and B, and LED is on if and only if A and B are on.
+Toggle B or C or B and C, and LED is on.
+When A is on, the LED will be off.

 ## External hardware
 A single LED connected to out[0]